-If you found this post useful, I’d be grateful if you would consider using the affiliate links below when developing your Virtual Assistant business.
+If you found this post about insurance quote comparison useful, I’d be grateful if you would consider using the affiliate links below when developing your Virtual Assistant business.
 I’ll make a small commission at no extra cost to you!
-This will help keep this blog running ad-free.
+This will help keep this blog running.
 Thank you for your support – Jen x

 Alternatively, you could buy me a coffee to say thanks!